Parashat Acharei Mot

 Besorat Yeshua: Mark 2:1 - 17

 Parasha: In the text of the Parasha we have many commandments, which invite us to have a holy life.
 The people of Israel is Holy and must demonstrate this holiness in their life.
 Besorah: We have the perfect example of holiness in the life of Yeshua.
-That's why the people of Israel who were in contact with him discovered who was Yeshua, they loved him, loved his teaching and loved his deeds.
+That's why the people of Israel who were in contact with him discovered who Yeshua was.
+They loved him, loved his teaching, and loved his deeds.
 In our Besorah we see Yeshua arriving in Capernahum, in the house of Peter and many people came to the house to see him, to listen to his teaching.
 When he returned to Capernaum after some days, it was reported that he was at home.
-So many gathered around that there was no longer room for them, not even in front of the door; and he was speaking the word to them.
-(Mark 2:1-2).
-People from Capernahum were sure that Yeshua can heal every sickness, that's why a group of friends came to Y'shua with a paralytic.
+So many gathered around that there was no longer room for them, not even in front of the door; and he was speaking the word to them (Mark 2:1-2).
+People from Capernahum were sure that Yeshua could heal every sickness; that's why a group of friends came to Y'shua with a paralytic.
 Then some people came, bringing to him a paralyzed man, carried by four of them (Mark 2:3).
 They were people of faith, a great example for us.
-What Yeshua said to the paralytic is in connection with forgiveness (theme of Yom Kippur), "When Yeshua saw their faith, He said to the paralytic, "Son, your sins are forgiven."
-(Mark 2:5) In this act it is demonstrated that as the Mashiach he had the power to forgive sins.
+What Yeshua said to the paralytic is in connection with forgiveness (theme of Yom Kippur), "When Yeshua saw their faith, He said to the paralytic, "Son, your sins are forgiven" (Mark 2:5).
+In this act it is demonstrated that as the Mashiach he had the power to forgive sins.

 Related Articles